Tango dancers & subway buskers & gospel choirs: What happens when you say yes to showing up and using your voice

 Amen to that.

-Deb Beroset, founder of Moxie Creative + Consulting, Inc., is an Influence Stylist specializing in helping successful, passionate coaches and consultants transform from hidden-gem experts to influential, trusted authorities making a big impact.
-She is an award-winning international journalist, the former head of Hallmark’s innovation think tank, and has relationships with the media worldwide.
+Deb Beroset, founder of Moxie Creative + Consulting, Inc., is The Influence Stylist and specializes in helping people consciously create how they show up in the world.
+She is an award-winning international journalist, the former head of Hallmark’s innovation think tank, a certified Neurotransformational Coach, and has relationships with the media worldwide.